wocommunity/wonder/WOAdaptors/ERIMAdaptor/README.txt

-IMScreenName (required) - the screen name of the IM account that the server should login with IMPassword (required) - the password of the IM account that the server should login with IMTimeout (optional, default 5 minutes) - the conversation timeout time in milliseconds IMConversationActionName (optional, default "imConversation") - the name of the DirectAction to call when a Conversation
+IMScreenName (required) - the screen name of the IM account that the server should login with IMPassword (required) - the password of the IM account that the server should login with IMTimeout (optional, default 5 minutes) - the conversation timeout time in milliseconds IMAutoLogin (optional, default "true") - whether or not the adaptor should autologin to AIM.
+If false, you must call adaptor.connect()
+IMConversationActionName (optional, default "imConversation") - the name of the DirectAction to call when a Conversation
 	is initiated, the default is that you must create a public WOActionResults imConversationAction() { .. } method in your DirectAction class